 - If your baby is bottle-fed, give him formula or milk in his bottle.
 We do not recommend giving your baby soda and juice in his bottle as it has no nutritional value.
 Typically children with heart disease need as many calories as possible, so we do not want them to fill up on juice and soda.

 Some children need so many calories to grow and heal that it is impossible for them to eat enough during the day.

 - Tube feedings make it possible for a child to receive extra formula or supplements through a thin, flexible tube that passes through the nose and into the stomach.

 - Tube feedings can boost calories and improve weight gain.
-The tube feedings can even be given at night during sleep.
+The tube feedings can even be given at night while your child sleeps.

 - Many parents say that their child has more energy when on tube feedings.